This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to copyright complaints.

 The Threat Becomes Still More Dire

 A new weapon may be in the offing that could change the balance of power at sea and have a dramatic effect upon the viability of large surface combatants: the hypersonic cruise missile.
 It will soon be within the technological grasp of Russia, China, America, and heaven knows how many others to field guided anti-ship missiles that operate within the atmosphere at speeds above Mach 5, that is, at a clip at or exceeding a mile per second.
-These may be air-launched, or even strapped to the top of ballistic missiles, in a “boost-glide” package that takes the weapons to high altitude, on the edge of the atmosphere, before releasing them to plunge at ungodly speeds toward their targets.
+These may be air-launched, or even strapped to the top of ballistic missiles, in a “boost-glide” package that takes the weapons to high altitude, out to the edge of the atmosphere, before releasing them to plunge at ungodly speeds toward their targets.
 Artists’ concepts generally portray these missiles thusly: